 The deadline for filing your self-assessment tax return is approaching fast.
-You may have noticed the lights staying on well into the night at many accountancy practices across the country this month.
+You might notice the lights staying on well into the night at many accountancy practices across the country over the next few weeks.

 That’s because it’s a busy time for practice accountants as they beaver away filing self-assessment income tax returns on behalf of their clients.

 You may not necessarily need an accountant to prepare your tax returns – it really depends on the complexity of your business and your financial nous.
 But one way or the other, if you’re self-employed, you’re obliged to file a return.

 Here are 10 practical tips to make the process as smooth as possible.

 1. File your return online, not by post

 Commonly known as ROS (Revenue Online Service), Revenue’s online system is user-friendly.
 Based on the information you input, it calculates your tax liability rather than you having to calculate it yourself.

 And, in general, it’s much easier to use the online system rather than filling out a hard copy form and posting it.
 Revenue very much discourages postal returns anyway.

 However, there is one cohort who have no option but to send in a hard copy return.

 “For spouses married pre-1990, where Revenue added a W [wife] to the end of their PPS [Personal Public Service] number, e-registration is not possible and they must fill out a paper form,” says Rory Coll, who owns a specialist tax practice in Galway, Coll & Co.